 Project 2001-4 Marillac Clinic - Dental Clinic Expansion/Relocation at 2333 North 6th Street. \$200,000.
-Late September, 2002 Marillac Clinic began construction of their 2.1 million dollar addition.
+Late December, 2003 Marillac Clinic will complete construction of their 2.1 million dollar addition.
 This new addition will house their expanding and relocated dental clinic and provide for additional space for their existing medical facility.